secretstartups/handbook/sales/field-operations/field-enablement/sales-manager-best-practices/index.html.md

 *   Celebrate your wins and socialize success stories to help with motivation across teams
 *   Continue to leverage your fellow managers for feedback and input on what is working well
 *   Lead with “Why” in team and 1:1 rep discussions (GitLab has done a good job of explaining “Why” for GitLab organizationally, but managers will want to ensure that daily interactions lead with “Why” for teams and individual reps)
-*   Enable partner sellers to jointly run deals leveraging Command of the Message and MEDDPICC
+*   Enable partner sellers to jointly run deals leveraging Command of the Message and MEDDPPICC
-*   Conduct Command of the Message and MEDDPICC refresh sessions covering 1-2 slides/tools per week
+*   Conduct Command of the Message and MEDDPPICC refresh sessions covering 1-2 slides/tools per week

 ### Career Development